 If you don’t have a degree or any certifications in copyediting, don’t give up just yet.
 Certifications aren’t necessarily required.
 While some clients may prefer a certification, you can still find clients who will accept you as their copyeditor if you possess the true skills of one.

 Certifications are available and can boost your resume.
-Check out this free mini-course by Brie Greenhalgh, creator of The Editing Academy.
+Check out this free masterclass by Phon Baillie, creator of Edit Republic.
 She shares what it takes to really become a copyeditor and obtain a certificate in proofreading and copyediting.